Locking in Your Mortgage Rate: What You Need to Know

 When getting a mortgage loan, your lender will ask if you want to "lock" your interest rate for a set period or "float" it until closing.

-Once you find the rate you want, lock it in ASAP—there’s no guarantee rates won’t rise.
+Once you find the rate you want, lock it in ASAP, since there's no guarantee rates won't rise.

 Buying or refinancing?
 Let's make sure you get the best interest rates!